POS Nation Blog » Latest Articles

 Specific identification has upsides and drawbacks.
 The most significant benefit of using this inventory tracking method is that it allows you to identify and track the location and cost of every item in your store.
 It affords you a high level of accuracy when it comes to tracking your sales and profits, as well as lost revenue from damaged or stolen items.
 A drawback of using this method is its time to implement and maintain such a tracking system.
 The higher your volume, the more difficult it is to track inventory using specific identification.

-The best use-cases for specific identification are small businesses with limited inventory or larger companies with a lower volume of high-value item sales.
+The best use cases for specific identification are small businesses with limited inventory or larger companies with a lower volume of high-value item sales.

-Method 2: First-In, First-Out (FIFO)
+Method 2: First In, First Out (FIFO)

-First-in, first-out, or FIFO, is an inventory method that relies on the assumption that the oldest products in your inventory were sold first, rather than physically tracking the sale of each individual item.
+First in, first out, or FIFO, is an inventory method that relies on the assumption that the oldest products in your inventory were sold first, rather than physically tracking the sale of each individual item.

 Many businesses can benefit from using the FIFO model.
 Suppose your business is required to follow the regulations of the International Financial Reporting Standards (IFRS) Foundation.
 In that case, you may be required to use FIFO, as that is the inventory tracking method approved by IFRS.